awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 | IOPS | Integer | Specifies the baseline I/O performance for the EBS volume\.
 This parameter is used only by Provisioned IOPS \(SSD\) volumes\.
 The minimum value is 1000\.
 The maximum value is 16000\. |

 **Note**
-We recommend that you do not set the IOPS value for a Provisioned IOPS EBS volume to more than 30 times the maximum storage of the volume\.
-For example, if your volume has a maximum size of 100 GiB, you should not assign an IOPS value for it that is greater than 3000\.
+We recommend that you don't set the IOPS value for a Provisioned IOPS EBS volume to more than 30 times the maximum storage of the volume\.
+For example, if your volume has a maximum size of 100 GiB, you shouldn't assign an IOPS value for it that is greater than 3000\.
 For more information, including use cases for each volume type, see [Amazon EBS Volume Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the Amazon EC2 documentation\.

 **Examples**